hostech83/movie_api/README.md

+Project Name:

-Project Name: Moro-Flix API
+# Moro-Flix API

 Brief Description:
 Moro-Flix is a RESTful API that serves as the backend for a movie database application.
 It provides endpoints for managing user data and movie information, including the ability to register users, authenticate, and perform CRUD (Create, Read, Update, Delete) operations on movies and user data.
 The API is built using Node.js, Express, and MongoDB, with Mongoose as the ODM (Object Data Modeling) library.
 Authentication is handled via JSON Web Tokens (JWT).

-# MyFlix API

 ---